Munger: Road

+Munger Bhagalpur Ganga Path 4lane road is also under construction.

 The Munger Ganga Bridge links Munger to various districts of North Bihar and north-eastern India by 2021.

 Air

 Munger Airport is located in Safyabad, which is 5 km from Munger.
 It was re-inaugurated by Chief Minister Nitish Kumar on 24 May 2016.
 Munger has no international airport with commercial service.
 Domestic airport with commercial service is Jay Prakash Narayan Airport in Patna around 180 km away, which is served by all major airlines.

 The nearest international airport is Netaji Subhash Chandra Bose International Airport in Kolkata, which is around 480 km away.